josearenad2412-alt/solana-mobile-doc-site/README.md

 # solana-mobile-doc-site
-An open source repository of the Solana Mobile documentation website
+An open source repository of the Solana Mobile doc

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation